Aben-Bel/test_task_backend/README.md

     - Login using the email and password and get a QRCODE data:image
     - go to this website to convert the data:image to png 'https://onlinepngtools.com/convert-base64-to-png'
     - Scan using google authenticator to get OTP. [android app](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en&gl=US)
-    - pass the OTP to the verify endpoint to get JWT token
+    - pass the OTP to the /verify endpoint to get JWT token
     - use the JWT token for bearer authorization to change password
 4. GraphQL Endpoint: http://localhost:4000/graphql
-     - use their playground to do request
+     - use the playground to do request
 5. REST API
      - POST: http://localhost:4545/user/login
           - body: {